BBN's Tega drags Sammie as video of him saying she stole his chicken resurfaces

 The young man tried to make his colleague see that mischevious bloggers dug up the video but Tega made it known that her name is being stained seeing as the video is back online.

-She also told Sammie that they will go ack to being friends after he clears up her name and sorts the mess he threw her in.
+She also told Sammie that they will go back to being friends after he clears up her name and sorts the mess he threw her in.

 "I’ll like to know why you told Emmanuel I took your chicken, since you dropped it online then let’s square it out here… "